 Also, watch what you eat.
 Combine your sleep schedule with the right brain food for maximum exam performance.
 Heavy, sugary snacks right before bed can cause blood sugar spikes that wake you up in the middle of the night.

-According to Stanford Lifestyle Medicine, maintaining this balance is the key to long-term academic excellence.
-By prioritizing rest, you aren't "losing" study time—you’re making the time you do spend studying twice as effective.
+According to Stanford Lifestyle Medicine, maintaining this balance is essential for long-term academic success.
+By prioritizing rest, you aren't "losing" study time; you are making the hours you do spend studying twice as effective.

 The Bottom Line: Next time you’re tempted to stay up until dawn to finish a paper, remember the data.
 Your brain needs sleep to build the neural pathways that lead to an "A." Close the laptop, turn off the light, and let your brain do the heavy lifting while you dream.